adambard/learnxinyminutes-docs/sql.html.markdown

 SELECT COUNT(*) FROM departments WHERE dept_name LIKE '%en%';

 -- Aggregate functions can be used, with GROUP BY, to compute a value -- from a set of values.
-Most commonly used functions are :
+Most commonly used functions are:
 -- MIN(), MAX(), COUNT(), SUM(), AVG().
--- Use HAVING to filter rows using aggregated values.
+-- Use HAVING to filter rows by aggregated values.

 -- Retrieve the total number of employees, by department number, -- with the condition of having more than 100 employees.
 SELECT dept_no, COUNT(dept_no) FROM dept_emp GROUP BY dept_no
 HAVING COUNT(dept_no) > 100

--- Aliases, using the optional keyword AS, can be used for column / table name.
+-- Aliases, using the optional keyword AS, can be used for column / table names.
 SELECT COUNT(A.*) AS total_employees, COUNT(B.*) total_departments
 FROM employees AS A, departments B

 -- Common date format is "yyyy-mm-dd".
--- However, it can varies according to the implementation and operating system.
+-- However, it can vary according to the implementation, the operating system, and the session's locale.
 SELECT * FROM dept_manager WHERE from_date >= '1990-01-01'

 -- A JOIN of information from multiple tables: the titles table shows